Got any questions about the iPhone 11? We’ve got the answers for you!

 The iPhone 11 is protected with Corning Gorilla Glass 6, the strongest display protector in smartphones today.

 The iPhone 11 is water resistant.
 It has a rating of “IP68” which means they are fully protected from dust and can handle being under fresh water for up to 2 hours at a depth of 2 metres.
 If your phone gets dropped in a puddle, a shallow pool, or wet from the rain, it will be just fine.
 Steam from your bathroom shower, however, is not included in this rating, so rather keep it away from steam.
+As an added measure of protection we recommend the following waterproof cases for the iPhone 11 based on reliability, durability and look and feel.

 The iPhone 11 has the new A13 Bionic processor.
 The chip has six cores - four for high efficiency and two for high performance.
 The A13 chip makes your iPhone 11 20% faster than any other iPhone and graphics processing (GPU) is 40% faster than before.
 It only uses the most necessary parts of the chip to provide high performance and it’s this feature of the chip that lessens its energy consumption, allowing for longer battery life.